 Under the Family Education Rights and Privacy Act (FERPA) and the MIT Student Information Policy, there are certain categories of student information that MIT may disclose to the public without prior consent of the individual.
-This information is referred to as "directory information" and may be disclosed to persons who inquire of MIT, may be disclosed to local government officials, may be published in the print and online student directories, and may be otherwise disclosed without your prior consent.
+This information is referred to as "directory information" and may be disclosed to persons who inquire of MIT, may be disclosed to local government officials, may be published in the online student directory, and may be otherwise disclosed without your prior consent.

 The information about MIT students which may be disclosed without their prior consent is:

 Items in bold appear in the online directory.

 If you do not want MIT to disclose any or all of these categories of information about you, you may opt out by submitting a Request to Suppress Directory Information Form.
 (The form is also available in the Registrar's Office, 5-111.)